lovepreetsingh5/PROJECT_Items_Sales_Prediction/README.md

-# Items_Sales_Prediction
+# Outlet_Sales_Prediction
-Item’s Sales Prices are predicted by building different Regression Models and measuring the accuracy score of each model.
+Oultet Sales prices of items are predicted by building different Regression Models and measuring the accuracy score of each model.
-Differnt types of Items are as follows:
+Differnt types of items are as follows:
 1. Fruits and Vegetables
 2. Snack Foods
 3. Household